-Area

-Board responsibility

-Risk management
+Board role and responsibilities (continued)

-Approve Ampol's Risk Management Framework (ARMF) and Risk Appetite Statements.
+Area Board responsibility Risk management (financial and non financial) Approve Ampol's Risk Management Framework (ARMF) for managing both financial and non-financial risk.
+Approve Ampol's Risk Appetite Statement and Risk Management Policy.
 Monitor the adequacy, integrity and effectiveness of the critical systems and internal controls used to manage Ampol's material and emerging business risks.
 Receive statements from management in relation to the effectiveness of risk management and internal control systems implemented to address material business risks.
 Review the ARMF at least annually.
 Approve financial, tax and other material risk management policies.
 Exercise 'due diligence' by taking reasonable steps to ensure the business complies with both its work health, safety and environmental obligations.

-Human resources matters

-Approve the selection, appointment terms, remuneration, cessation of employment, and termination payments to the MD & CEO.

-Set the performance objectives for the MD & CEO and evaluate performance against those objectives.
+Human resources matters Approve the selection, appointment terms, remuneration, cessation of employment, and termination payments to the MD & CEO.
+Set the performance objectives for the MD $\&$ CEO and evaluate performance against those objectives.
 Approve, in consultation with the MD & CEO, the appointment and replacement of the Company Secretary and members of the ALT.
 Approve, following the recommendation from the MD & CEO, the remuneration and/or termination payments for the members of the ALT.

-Approve changes to Ampol's remuneration system (on a whole remuneration system basis).
+Approve changes to Ampol's remuneration system (on a whole-of remuneration system basis).
 Approve Ampol's short-term and long-term incentive plans (with any discretionary powers to re-set approved targets or the size of a funding pool for incentive payments being specifically reserved to the Board).

-Health, safety and environment

-Consider reports on work health, safety and environment matters and the operations within Ampol that are associated with hazards and risks.

-Ensure and verify that Ampol has resources and processes in place to:

-- reduce risks to health and safety so far as reasonably practicable; - support safe workplace practices; and - facilitate compliance with Ampol's health, safety and environmental obligations.

-Approve Ampol's Health & Safety Policy and Ampol's Environmental Policy.
+Approve the terms of any salary sacrifice share plans for Directors (subject to the requirements of the ASX Listing Rules), senior executive and Ampol staff.
+Health, safety and environment To oversee, and consider recommendations from the Safety & Sustainability Committee on, Ampol's systems, policies, processes and performance in relation to health, personal and process safety, environmental performance, climate-related risks and opportunities, community activities and investment, human rights, resources efficiency, responsible procurement and ESG matters.

-2020 highlights
+2021 highlights

-During 2020, the Board focused on the governance areas highlighted below.
+During 2021, the Board focused on the governance areas highlighted below.